City of New Orleans title block

 • The City of New Orleans also allows checked baggage

-• Each passenger can bring two bags up to 50 lbs. and 75 linear inches for free.
+• Each passenger is allowed to bring two bags, each weighing up to 50 pounds and measuring up to 75 linear inches, free of charge.

 • Charges apply for additional and oversized luggage.